Research 9 min read December 18, 2025

 The Realistic Picture

 AI tools can deliver real productivity gains.
 But the gains are task-specific, require consistent use, and take time to materialize.
 Expect modest overall savings (5-15%) with potential for higher gains (30-50%) on specific highly-repetitive tasks.
+For practical examples, see our AI presentation tools test, the hidden costs most people miss, and what staying manual actually costs.
+We also cover how to spot tools that will actually save you time and why 42% of AI projects fail.

 The headline-grabbing 40%+ claims usually come from short-term studies on specific tasks in controlled conditions.
 Real-world results across a full workday are more modest.